KyleAMathews/vite-remix-electric-sql-starter/README.md

 # vite-react-router-electric-sql-starter
-Somewhat opinionated starter for ElectricSQL with Vite &amp; React Router
+Somewhat opinionated starter for ElectricSQL with Vite, React Router, and trpc-electric-sql.